hmrc/crdl-cache-stub/README.md

 For detailed usage instructions, please see the [API Documentation](https://redocly.github.io/redoc/?url=https%3A%2F%2Fraw.githubusercontent.com%2Fhmrc%2Fcrdl-cache%2Frefs%2Fheads%2Fmain%2Fpublic%2Fapi%2F1.0%2Fopenapi.yaml) and [README](https://github.com/hmrc/crdl-cache/blob/main/README.md) for crdl-cache.

+### Prerequisites

+To ensure that you have all the prerequisites for running this service, follow the Developer setup instructions in the MDTP Handbook.

+This should ensure that you have the prerequisites for the service installed:

+* JDK 21
+* sbt 1.10.x or later
+* MongoDB 7.x or later
+* Service Manager 2.x

 ### Usage

 Start the service with service manager: